 Have a Reluctant Boy Reader in Your Life?

 If so, be sure to also check out my post on The Best Chapter Books for Reluctant Boy Readers.

-While the first three books on the list are easily relatable to the younger reader, many of the themes of the books on this list are more geared towards the tween/teenage reader.
+While the first couple of recommendations here are easily relatable to the younger reader, many of the themes of the books on this list are more geared towards the tween/teenage reader.
 I hope you find them as motivating for your reluctant girl reader as I believe you will. 🙂

 What about you?
 Do you have any favorite chapter books for reluctant girl readers?
 Have there been any books that your reluctant girl reader has loved that are not on this list?
 Please share them in the comments below.